 Electric Vehicle (EV) Charging Station Rebate – South Central Coast

-The Alameda County Incentive Project, funded by the California Energy Commission as part of the California Electric Vehicle Infrastructure Project (CALeVIP), offers rebates in the following amounts:
+The South Central Coast Incentive Project, funded by the California Energy Commission as part of the California Electric Vehicle Infrastructure Project (CALeVIP), offers rebates in the following amounts:

 |Project Type||Maximum Rebate - in disadvantaged communities (DACs)||Maximum Rebate - outside DACs|

 |Direct Current Fast Charging (DCFC) Station between 50 kilowatt (kW) and 99.99 kW||Up to $40,000 per EV charging station or 75% of project costs||Up to $30,000 per EV charging station or 75% of project costs|

 |DCFC Charging Station greater than 100 kW||Up to $80,000 per EV charging station or 75% of project costs||Up to $60,000 per EV charging station or 75% of project costs|

 |Level 2 EV Charging Station||Up to $4,000 per port or 75% of project costs||Up to $3,500 per port or 75% of project costs|